9 Neural Networks

 While they share a name, they serve entirely different purposes in their respective algorithms.

-CNNs are powerful because they combine:
+CNNs are powerful for grid data because they combine:

 - Local feature detection (via convolution),